Quantum Approximate Optimization Algorithm for Test Case Optimization: Methodology

 \textbf{Step 1.
 Initialization.} Given a test suite containing \totalTestCase test cases, we initially assign random values (i.e., $-1$ or $+1$) to the decision variables associated with each test case.
 We represent the bit string as $\binaryVariables$.
 With the objective function of Eq.~\ref{eq:final_obj}, we get an initial fitness value $\mathit{fval}$.

 \textbf{Step 2.
-Ordering test cases by \textit{impact}.} We sort the test cases according to the \textit{impact} value of each test case.
+Ordering test cases by \textit{impact}.} This step constitutes the ordering phase of the IGDec strategy.
+We first calculate the \textit{impact} value of each test case, and then sort the test cases according to this value.
 This impact value indicates how much a test case contributes to reducing the fitness value of the TCO problem when its decision variable is altered.
 We use the calculation of the impact value of \testCase{k} as an example.
 Taking the bit string of the solution $\binaryVariables$ and the associated fitness value $\mathit{fval}$, for a test case \testCase{k}, we flip the value of its decision variable $\variable{k}$ (i.e., $-1$ to $+1$ or $+1$ to $-1$) to get a new bit string and the corresponding new fitness value $\mathit{fval}_{k}'$.
 Next, we calculate the difference between $\mathit{fval}$ and $\mathit{fval}_{k}'$, which is the $\mathit{impact}$ of \testCase{k} (i.e., $\mathit{impact}_{k} = \mathit{fval}_{k}' - \mathit{fval}$).
 In this way, we calculate the impact values of each test case and sort them based on the values.
 Since we are solving a minimization problem, we arrange the test cases in ascending order of impact values.
 The test cases with lower impact values are positioned towards the front because they significantly decrease the fitness value when flipped.

 \textbf{Step 3.
-Optimization.} With the rearranged test cases, we decompose the problem and run QAOA iteratively to get the approximate optimal solution.
+Optimization.} This step constitutes the decomposition phase of the IGDec strategy.
+With the rearranged test cases, we decompose the problem and run QAOA iteratively to get the approximate optimal solution.
 We first determine the sub-problem size \subproblemSize that a quantum computer can afford.
 During the optimization process, we always optimize over a set of \subproblemSize variables in each QAOA execution, which belong to the \textit{active} variable set \activeSet.
 For other variables, the values are fixed, maintaining the current values.
 Thus, with the overall objective function from Eq.~\ref{eq:final_obj}, irrespective of the constant term, we get the objective function:

 $\variable{j}^*$ refers to the fixed values of variables not in set \activeSet.
 We optimize the variables (i.e., test cases) in order.
 In the initial execution, we select the first \subproblemSize variables as the \textit{active} variables.
 Then, we run the QAOA algorithm on the objective function to get optimized values of test cases in the \textit{active} variables.
 Each variable in \activeSet corresponds to one qubit.
 Next, we optimize the next \subproblemSize variables, with the first \subproblemSize variables keeping the current optimized values.
 We continuously run the QAOA algorithm until \fractionNum test case variables are optimized.
 With the new bit string $\binaryVariables$, we get the new fitness value $\mathit{fval}$.
 If the stopping condition is not met, we return to \textbf{Step 2} and start a new iteration with the new bit string $\binaryVariables$ and $\mathit{fval}$, then arrange the test cases again.